CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 ### **Task 5: Azure Hybrid Benefit**

-In this task you will get to know about Azure Hybrid Benefit.
+In this task, you will get to know about Azure Hybrid Benefit.

 **1. What is the Azure Hybrid Benefit?**